-BILL ANALYSIS: Part V of the PCS would create a special taxing district consisting of all of Harnett County, exclusive of the Averasboro Township.
+BILL ANALYSIS: Part V of the bill would create a special taxing district consisting of all of Harnett County, exclusive of the Averasboro Township.
 The Harnett County Board of Commissioners would serve as the governing body for the district and would be authorized to levy a 6% room occupancy tax in the district.
 The proceeds of the tax must be remitted to a district Tourism Development Authority.
 The Authority must use at least two-thirds of the funds for tourism promotion and the remainder for tourism-related expenditures.

-This Part of the PCS reflects the contents of House Bill 143, which passed the House on June 15.
+This Part of the bill reflects the contents of House Bill 143, which passed the House on June 15 and conforms to the House Finance Occupancy Tax Guidelines.